-Before becoming a television star, Bob Crane was a popular radio D.J. in L.A.
+Before becoming a television star, Bob Crane was a popular radio d.j. in Los Angeles.
 He worked with ultra-famous people like Marilyn Monroe before he himself became famous.
-Because of this, he was a woman magnet.
+Because of this, he was a lady magnet.
 He was never without a woman willing to sleep with him or have group sex with him and his friends.
 Whether they were all willing to be videotaped is not clear.
 Many of them later said that they had no idea he was filming or taking photographs.
 It was this ability to pick up women and his love of documenting it that led to his friendship with John Henry Carpenter.

-John Henry Carpenter was an electronics whiz with the same sexual appetite as Bob Crane.
-Together, they would pick up women and take them back to hotels, their homes and other people’s homes, where they would engage in sexual acts and document it.
+John Henry Carpenter was an electronics whiz with the same sexual appetites as Bob.
+Together, they would pick up women and take them back to hotels, their homes, and other people’s homes, where they would engage in sexual acts and document it.
 There is no evidence that they were homosexual, but there were rumors that John wanted more from Bob than he was willing to give.
 Rumor has it that Bob told John he did not want to continue the friendship a few days (or the day) before his murder.
 Carpenter denied it.

 On June 28, 1978, Bob Crane was killed in the early hours of the morning.
-Someone came into his room at the Winfield Place Apartments in Scottsdale, Arizona and beat him to death while he slept.
-He was hit in the head with a blunt object, at least once, most likely twice.
+Someone came into his room at the Winfield Place Apartments in Scottsdale, Arizona, and beat him to death while he slept.
+He was hit in the head with a blunt object at least once but most likely twice.
 He never even had a chance to leave the bed.
 The killer also wrapped an electrical cord around his neck and tied it there.
-Some believe this was a message regarding Crane’s love of videotaping sex.
+Some believe this was a message regarding Bob’s love of videotaping sex.
 Another interesting find was a bottle of scotch in the room.
-According to those who knew him, Crane did not drink scotch.
+According to those who knew him, Bob did not drink scotch.
 There was no sign of a struggle and no sign of forced entry.

 This left police with John Henry Carpenter.
 He and Bob Crane were inextricably linked in this sordid tale.
-John got a stream of lovers through his friendship with Bob.
-He had a lifestyle to lose if Bob were to sever their friendship.
+John got a stream of lovers through his friendship with Crane.
+He had a lifestyle to lose if Crane was to sever their friendship.
 The problem with that is there is no evidence they had a falling out — or very little evidence.
 Police found it suspicious that John called the apartment while they were there — several times — and never asked why the police were in his friend’s apartment.
 That could be explained by John not wanting to implicate himself it had something to do with their pornography.
-Much more difficult to explain is blood found in John’s rental car that matched the blood type of Bob Crane.
+Much more difficult to explain is blood found in John’s rental car that matched Bob’s blood type.
 The problem with that is there was no way to test the DNA at the time.

 Over the years, John Carpenter was the main suspect in the case, but there was never enough to arrest him.
 Prosecutors decided to go with a picture of what could have been brain matter in Carpenter’s rental car in 1994.
 The picture did not hold up in court and he was acquitted.
-To this day, he is the go to in this whodunit.
-There is no single other person who draws as much suspicion in this case, but it could be that the possible list is simply too long and varied to pick one out of the myriad of people with motive.
+To this day, people wonder about John in this whodunit.
+There is no other person who draws as much suspicion in this case, but it could be that the possible list is simply too long and varied to pick one out of the myriad of people with a motive.
 The question remains.
-Who killed Bob Crane.
+Who killed Bob Crane?